 #346-18 2013 © Awoiska van der Molen

-The exhibition Blanco is the result of long periods of isolation, in which Awoiska van der Molen penetrates deep into the essence of the remote world in which she creates her photos.
+The exhibition Blanco was the result of long periods of isolation, in which Awoiska van der Molen penetrated deep into the essence of the remote world in which she creates her photos.
 Far removed from a society racing ever onwards, she takes time to experience the landscape in a new manner, beyond first appearances.
 She moves slowly there, returns repeatedly and by doing so makes these unknown places her own.
 This gradual and solitary working process continues in the darkroom.
 Her often profoundly black baryta prints contain mysterious contrasts between darkness and light.
 Notions of time, day and night seem non-existent.

 The exhibition was made possible by the Gieskes-Strijbis Fund.

 Foam is supported by the BankGiro Loterij, De Brauw Blackstone Westbroek, City of Amsterdam, Delta Lloyd, Olympus and the VandenEnde Foundation.